 Attributes that all agents (or resource types) understand.
-Examples: RestartLimit and MonitorInterval; these can be set for any resource
+Examples: RestartLimit and MonitorInterval; these can be set for any resource per-resource basis.

 Typically, these attributes are set for all resources of a specific type.
 For example, setting MonitorInterval for the IP resource type affects all IP resources.